Risk Bounds for High-dimensional Ridge Function Combinations Including Neural Networks: Introduction

 The classical risk bounds for mean squared error, involving $ d/n $ to some power, are only useful when the sample size is much larger than the dimension.
-Here, in contrast, in the first two lines of Table \ref{table:T1}, we see the dependence on dimension is logarithmic, permitting much smaller sample sizes.
-The price we pay for the smaller dependence on dimension is a deteriorated rate with exponent $ 1/4 $ in general and $ 1/3 $ under a no noise assumption.
-The rates in last row improve upon the familiar exponent of $ 1/2 $ to $ 1/2 + 1/(2(d+3)) $.
+Here, in contrast, in the first two lines of \prettyref{tab:T1}, we see the dependence on dimension is logarithmic, permitting much smaller sample sizes.
+These results are akin to those obtained in \cite{Wainwright2011} (where the role of the dimension there is the size of the dictionary) for high-dimensional linear regression.
+However, there is an important difference.
+Our dictionary of non-linear parameterized functions is infinite dimensional.
+For us, the role of $ d $ is the input dimension, not the size of the dictionary.
+The richness of $ L_{1,\mathcal{H}} $ is largely determined by the sizes of $ v_0 $ and $ v_f $ and $ L_{1,\mathcal{H}} $ more flexibly represents a larger class of functions.

+The price we pay for the smaller dependence on input dimension is a deteriorated rate with exponent $ 1/4 $ in general and $ 1/3 $ under slightly stronger smoothness assumptions on $ \phi $, rather than the familiar exponents of $ 1/2 $.

+The rate in the last row improves upon the familiar exponent of $ 1/2 $ to $ 1/2 + 1/(2(d+3)) $.
 Note that when $ d $ is large, this enhancement in the exponent is negligible.
 The rate in the first row is better than the third approximately for $ d > \sqrt{n} $, the second is better than the third row approximately for $ d > n^{1/3} $, and both of these first two rows have risk tending to zero as long as $ d < e^{o(n)} $.